cscheid/cscheid.net/courses/spr15/cs444/lectures/week1.md

 you will need to learn in order to create data visualizations.
 In this course, we will be using the web software stack.
 This means making visualizations through web pages, using HTML, CSS, and Javascript.
-The main domain-specific tool we'll have to learn is [d3](http://d3js.org).
+The main domain-specific tool we'll learn is [d3](http://d3js.org).

-The modern web stack is good, bad, and ugly, and we will spend about two weeks in this course learning how to use it to make visualizations.
+The modern web stack is good, bad, and ugly.
+We will spend about four weeks in this course learning how to use it to make visualizations.

-In this course, we will (of course) be dealing with data from many different sources.
+In this course, we will handle data from many different sources.
 As we will see, data is *dirty*: standard formats are not really standard, sometimes there's missing information in files, there's weird data points that don't belong (outliers), etc.

 We will learn to do basic *exploratory* analysis in data: specifically, we will become comfortable with digging into a dataset